tinyclub/linux-lab/README.md

     $ make BOARD=x86_64/pc

-switch to v5.13 Linux, because the current latest rust patchset can only be applied to v5.13:
+switch to v6.1.1 Linux:

-    $ make config LINUX=v5.13
+    $ make config LINUX=v6.1.1

-Compile the kernel, and test it with one of the simplest module - `rust_print`:
+Compile the kernel, and test it with one of the simplest module - `rust_minimal`:

     // clean up everything for a whole new test
     $ make kernel-cleanall